BestTimesToVisit.com Logo

 Taxis

-Taxis are available but can be expensive and sometimes difficult to find, especially during peak hours or in popular spots like Oia.
+Taxis are available but can be scarce and expensive, especially during peak hours or when trying to hail one on the street.
 They are best for direct, point-to-point transfers when convenience is a priority.

 Walking

-For exploring within towns like Fira, Oia, Imerovigli, and Firostefani, walking is the best way to soak in the atmosphere, discover hidden alleys, and enjoy the caldera views.
-The Fira to Oia hike is a must-do for active travelers.
+For exploring specific towns like Oia or Fira, walking is the best way to discover hidden alleys, charming shops, and breathtaking caldera views.
+The famous Fira to Oia hike is a must-do for active travelers.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.